midibox/mios32/apps/proto/mios32_midi_usb/README.txt

 $Id$

-Demo application for MIOS32_SRIO driver
+Demo application for MIOS32_MIDI and MIOS32_USB driver
 ===============================================================================
 Copyright (C) 2008 Thorsten Klose (tk@midibox.org)
 Licensed for personal non-commercial use only.